Interest rate swaps are the primary hedging instrument for ALM. Understanding how they work and how to use them is essential for any ALM manager.

 OK so the key point: Swaps convert fixed-rate assets to floating or vice versa.
 The correct use for ALM is to swap mortgages from fixed to floating so they reprice with deposits, eliminating margin compression when rates change.

-Swap Pricing
+Understanding Swap Pricing and Market Conventions

 Fixed Rate = Treasury Yield (matching tenor) + Swap Spread